subaiyalShk/e-commerce/README.md

 2. Install the dependencies: `npm install`
 3. Run the application: `npm run dev`

+Once the application is up and running, you can access it in your web browser at `http://localhost:3000`.
+From there, you can explore the product listings, read and submit reviews, and interact with other users.

 ## Next Steps:
-Write Unit Tests to fetch all products, getProductById and addReviews to a product.
+1. Write Unit Tests to fetch all products, getProductById and addReviews to a product.
+Implement

-Implement Authentication using github, follow these docs -> https://next-auth.js.org/configuration/initialization follow the wireframe for the authentication flow. page should not be protected or blocked for non- authenticated users orelse it would defeat the purpose of having a SSR application. instead a login button should be placed instead of add review button on the product details page.
+2. Authentication using github, follow these docs -> https://next-auth.js.org/configuration/initialization follow the wireframe for the authentication flow. page should not be protected or blocked for non- authenticated users orelse it would defeat the purpose of having a SSR application. instead a login button should be placed instead of add review button on the product details page.

 ## License
 env.test.local